llllllllll/cpp_proposals/3009_injected_class_name_in_base_specifier_list/injected_class_name_in_base_specifier_list.md

 ```

 In this example, we have a function template `foo` which is overloaded once for a type template argument, and once for a template template argument.
-In the _base-specifier-list_ the _bare-name_ `CurrentlyUnambiguousBase` will always refer to the class template and never refer to an instantiation of the class template.
+In the _base-specifier-list_ the _class-name_ `CurrentlyUnambiguousBase` will always refer to the class template and never refer to an instantiation of the class template.
 Because the name unambiguously refers to the class template, the compiler chooses overload 2 for `foo`.

-Inside the class body, the _bare-name_ can refer to the current template instantiation being defined, which means that `CurrentlyUnambiguousBase` may be the type `CurrentlyUnambiguousBase<Type>` or the class template `CurrentlyUnambiguousBase`.
+Inside the class body, the _class-name_ can refer to the current template instantiation being defined, which means that `CurrentlyUnambiguousBase` may be the type `CurrentlyUnambiguousBase<Type>` or the class template `CurrentlyUnambiguousBase`.
-This means that moving the exact same expression from the base-list inside the class body results in an ambiguous overload.
+This means that moving the exact same expression from the _base-specifier-list_ inside the class body results in an ambiguous overload.

 ```c++
 template <typename Type>